How Long Does It Take to Learn Guitar? (Honest Timeline)

 A focused 30-minute session with clear goals produces more improvement than 2 hours of aimless noodling.

-Our finding: The guitarists who improve fastest share one habit: they practice what they CAN’T do, not what they can.
+The guitarists who improve fastest share one habit: they practice what they cannot do yet, not only what already feels comfortable.
 Comfortable playing is performing, not practicing.
-Real practice feels slightly uncomfortable — you’re working at the edge of your ability.
-That’s where growth happens.
+Real practice feels slightly uncomfortable because you are working at the edge of your ability.

 The Biggest Obstacles (and How to Beat Them)